Budgeting

 - Cash Management

-- On the basis of the cash budget, it can be advised to both VGL Ltd and Milbourn Manufacturers they should develop an effective strategy to collected the cash from creditors specially VGL Ltd.
+- On the basis of the cash budget, it can be advised to both VGL Ltd and Milbourn Manufacturers they should develop an effective strategy to collect the cash from creditors specially VGL Ltd.

 B.1: Environmental Cost Report